postmanlabs/labs-docs/src/pages/docs/administration/upgrading.md

 ## Installing earlier versions of Postman

-If you happen to be on Postman v8 or below and would like to downgrade to Postman v7 or below to continue working with a team that has not migrated yet, download the earlier versions of Postman app from the links below.
+If you are on Postman v8 or below and would like to downgrade to Postman v7 or below to continue working with a team that has not migrated yet, download the earlier versions of Postman from the links below.

 ### Downloading Postman v8